-Provide three maps, color-coded by ZIP Code (with a minimum of six value ranges), displaying zero deductible personal residential loss costs per $1,000 of exposure for frame, masonry, and manufactured home.
+Provide three maps, color-coded by ZIP Code (with a minimum of six value ranges), displaying zero deductible personal residential hurricane loss costs per $1,000 of exposure for frame owners, masonry owners, and manufactured homes.

-Create exposure sets for these exhibits by modeling all of the buildings from Notional Set 3 described in the file “NotionalInput15.xlsx” geocoded to each ZIP Code centroid in the state, as provided in the model.
+Create exposure sets for these exhibits by modeling all of the buildings from Notional Set 3 described in the file “NotionalInput17.xlsx” geocoded to each ZIP Code centroid in the state, as provided in the hurricane model.
 Provide the predominant County name and the Federal Information Processing Standards (FIPS) code associated with each ZIP Code centroid.
-Refer to the Notional Policy Specifications below for additional modeling information.
+Refer to the Notional Hurricane Policy Specifications below for additional modeling information.
 Explain any assumptions, deviations, and differences from the prescribed exposure information.

-Provide, in the format given in the file named “2015FormA1.xlsx” the underlying loss cost data rounded to three decimal places used for A. above in both Excel and PDF format.
-The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
+Provide, in the format given in the file named “2017FormA1.xlsx” in both Excel and PDF format, the underlying hurricane loss cost data, rounded to three decimal places in the PDF file, used for A. above.
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.

-Notional Policy Specifications
+Notional Hurricane Policy Specifications

 Policy Type Assumptions